brettwooldridge/HikariCP/README.md

 We have received [a report that p6spy works well](https://github.com/brettwooldridge/HikariCP/issues/57#issuecomment-354647631), and also note the availability of [log4jdbc](https://github.com/arthurblake/log4jdbc) and [jdbcdslog-exp](https://code.google.com/p/jdbcdslog-exp/).

+#### Rapid Recovery
+Please read the [Rapid Recovery Guide](https://github.com/brettwooldridge/HikariCP/wiki/Rapid-Recovery) for details on how to configure your driver and system for proper recovery from database restart and network partition events.

 ----------------------------------------------------

 ### Initialization